sungsoo-ahn/2025/_posts/2025-04-28-the-lottery-llm-hyperthesis.md

 **Ability 5: Long-context Reasoning.** In the single-step reasoning, the longer the context length, the more information the LLM $q_\phi$ can receive and use to address the problems.
 In the multi-step reasoning, the prompt can be seen as a kind of working memory of the meta agent, or say the planner (controller).
 Each returned results of the solved sub-problems should be injected into the prompt for the later steps.
 With the increased problem complexity, the depth of the tree of sub-problems also increases.
 Thus, the LLM $q_\phi$ needs to have a long-context reasoning ability to support the deep tree reasoning<d-cite key="merrillexpressive"></d-cite><d-cite key="Reveal-CoT"></d-cite>.

-<d-cite key="he23solving"></d-cite>
-<d-cite key="NEURIPS2023_d842425e"></d-cite>
-<d-cite key="pmlr-v202-gao23f"></d-cite>

 ## Discussion and Broader Impact

 The main aim of this blog is to shed light on the possible lottery LLM and summarize the crucial abilities that the lottery LLM should have but missed in the current methods of compressing LLMs and KV cache.
 The discussion about the redundant knowledge in the LLMs also sheds light on the trade-off between the knowledge and the reasoning ability of LLMs.
-Once we have the lottery LLM, with the external tools and knowledge base and a strong enough algorithm $\mathcal{A}$, there is the possibility that the lottery LLM can serve as a meta agent to work as the AGI like humans.
+Once we have the lottery LLM, with the external tools and knowledge base and a strong enough algorithm $\mathcal{A}$, there is the possibility that the lottery LLM can serve as a meta agent to work like humans.
 Its external memory may work as the human's long-term memory, the prompt can work as the short-term memory, while the LLM inference process $g_\phi$ works as the basic thinking process.
 The external tools and knowledge base can be viewed as commonly used supplementary tools in our daily life.
+The deployment of the lottery LLM can help to save the energy and resources for building the large-scale LLM-driven applications.

+The future works about LLM compression, KV cache compression and other efficent LLM methods should consider both the efficiency and the crucial abilities of the LLM.